 unyer has an exclusive approach and only accepts one member firm from each market. unyer members offer its clients full services across all jurisdictions with a compelling industry focus.
-The organisation has an annual turnover of more than EUR 650 million and includes over 2,500 lawyers and advisors in more than 10 countries in Europe and Asia.
+The organisation has an annual turnover of more than EUR 650 million and includes over 2,550 lawyers and advisors in more than 10 countries in Europe and Asia.
 In September 2021, Pirola Pennuto Zei & Associati joined the international organisation.

-www.unyer.com
+In the spring of 2023, the Austrian law firm KWR joined the group. www.unyer.com